RoccoFortuna/giochi_di_ingegno/README.md

 # Giochi di ingegno: cubi magici
 "Giochi di ingegno: cubi magici" (in English "Ingenuity games: magic cubes") is a surprisingly difficult wooden puzzle we used to have at home, that haunted me throughout my childhood with its monstrous state-space.
-Now that I am a few years older and don't believe in monsters anymore, I am hopeful that with the couple of degrees and the determination I now have I'll be able to defeat it by means of Science.
+Now that I am a few years older and don't believe in monsters anymore, I am hopeful that with the couple of degrees and the determination I now have I'll be able to defeat the wicked puzzle by means of Science.

-Therefore, I wrote a Python program to solve the wicked puzzle.

 ## The Wicked Puzzle
 The game rules are rather simple: there is a board of size 7x7, and 10 pieces.
 There is one piece of 4 squares (a 2x2 tetroid) and 9 pieces of 5 squares (pentoids).
 The total number of 1x1-squares is thus 49 and fits exactly in the 7x7-board.
-The goal of the puzzle is in fact to fill it by using every piece once.
+The goal of the puzzle is in fact to fill it by placing every piece once, within the boundaries of the board and without overlapping any other piece.

 Following are the board and available pieces:

 <img src="images/board_and_pieces.png" width="850" >

 ## State-space